Is selling to corporates right for you and your business?

 Nick J Davies said “if you go into those conversations feeling that you’re inferior in some way to the decision makers, that will show.
 But that’s something that you can improve at.
 It’s not a permanent situation.”

 In short, it’s not all about the price.
 We’re back to positioning again.
-When you’ve nailed your positioning, the higher prices make more sense and you’re likely to feel more confident about them too.
+When you’ve nailed your positioning, the value that you’re offering them, the higher prices make more sense and you’re likely to feel more confident about them too.

 6. Will you find the work enjoyable and satisfying?